WanderingCat27/devdynasty-game/docs/Advice/advice.md

 I remember when I took this class back when I was a student at Quinnipiac and was given some random codebase to work on...my team and I had so much fun with it.
 My team added sprites of the CS Professors as enemies into our game because it was hilarious, and we ended up just continually trying to add more whacky things to the game to make each other laugh while improving our overall coding skills.

-These were the professor graphics in case you were wondering (I miraculously found them on my old google drive account).
+These were the professor graphics in case you were wondering:

 ![judgement-professor-graphics.png](../assets/images/judgement-professor-graphics.png)